elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

 2. ### 👩🏻‍🔬 Add summarization features

-In **[step 5](https://github.com/aws/amazon-sagemaker-examples/blob/main/introduction_to_amazon_algorithms/jumpstart-foundation-models/text2text-generation-flan-t5-ul2.ipynb)** you can see the advanced parameters to control the generated text while performing inference definition that this model supports.
+In **[step 5](https://github.com/aws/amazon-sagemaker-examples/blob/main/introduction_to_amazon_algorithms/jumpstart-foundation-models/text2text-generation-flan-t5-ul2.ipynb)** on Jupyter notebook you can see the advanced parameters to control the generated text while performing inference definition that this model supports.

 Let's define the parameters as follows: